 KS3: In Key Stage 3, students will develop their ability to question and analyse their immediate surroundings (such the close proximity of the coast) and establish links between their own human and physical environments building on what they have learnt during their primary experiences of geography.
 All lessons will encourage students to access higher-level thinking skills and decision making which will help to prepare for the rigour of Key Stage 4 and beyond.
 Geography will challenge students to become well-rounded individuals who are able to consider different points of view with empathy and understanding at a crucial time in the world’s continued development.

-KS4: Students who opt for GCSE geography will be following the AQA syllabus, where they will study an equal mix of both human and physical units which will be examined in the form of three examination papers at the end of Year 11.
+KS4: GCSE Geography: Students who opt for GCSE geography will be following the AQA syllabus, where they will study an equal mix of both human and physical units which will be examined in the form of three examination papers at the end of Year 11.
 The course is divided as follows:

 - Paper 1 – Living with the Physical Environment.